aviralgoel/seppe-hugo/content/projects/hyper.md

 # Improvements for the future
 Of course nothing is ever finished, and I have a couple of things I want to improve on in the future:
-- Share the shader reflection data with all parts that might need it, to avoid having to set them up manually and making sure they match everywhere.
 - Implement PBR shading.
 For this I will likely have to move the ray tracing pass before the geometry pass so that I have the shadow information in time for the PBR shading.
 Alternatively I could work with a G-buffer that holds the albedo, normal and depth information, which I could then use to calculate the world-position in the ray tracing pass, to avoid tracing that first ray.
 However I will have to measure the performance and memory tradeoffs between the two ways to see which one is better.
 - Add a denoiser for the ray traced shadows.
 Currently I'm thinking of implementing the [FidelityFX Shadows Denoiser](https://gpuopen.com/fidelityfx-denoiser/#shadow), as it seems to be doing everything I need.
 - Implement more ray traced techniques, such as:
     - Ambient Occlusion
     - Reflections
     - Global Illumination

 # Media
-Enjoy some screenshots from the renderer, in a variety of different scenes:
+Here are some screenshots of the renderer in a variety of scenes:

 (click on an image to view it in full-size)